 - Equitable relationships

 - Sexual behaviors including sexual risks and sexual satisfaction

 The Global Early Adolescent Study will be conducted in two phases.

-Phase I, which will take 2 years to complete, uses a mixed-method approach to develop and test four instruments assessing gender norms and sexuality for use among early adolescents and to explore the ways gender norms are related to different domains of sexuality in this age group.
-Specifically, in-depth interviews with adolescents and caregivers will be conducted to develop a narrative on the unfolding of adolescence revealing the ways young people navigate the social boundaries of gender norms and how these norms inform their emerging sexuality.
-We will also develop and pilot three new quantitative instruments to be used with early adolescents on gender norms about relationships as well as on health, sexuality and related behaviors.
-Finally, a systematic review of the gender literature globally as it pertains to young adolescents will be undertaken.
+Phase I took place over 2 years, and used a mixed-method approach to develop and test four instruments to assess gender norms and sexuality for use among early adolescents and to explore the ways gender norms are related to different domains of sexuality in this age group.
+In-depth interviews with adolescents and caregivers were conducted to develop a narrative on the unfolding of adolescence revealing the ways young people navigate the social boundaries of gender norms and how these norms inform their emerging sexuality.
+Phase I also involved the development and piloting of three new quantitative instruments to be used with early adolescents on gender norms about relationships as well as on health, sexuality and related behaviors.
+Finally, the GEAS team conducted a systematic review of the gender literature globally as it pertains to young adolescents.

 Phase II uses the validated instruments produced in Phase I to pursue the following objectives through a 3-year longitudinal study of 10 to 14 year-olds.
 The objectives of Phase II are to:

 - Describe gender socialization as an evolving process in different cultural settings from early to later adolescence;

 - Investigate parental/caregiver and peer influences on gender socialization of young adolescents;

 - Understand how the contexts (schools, neighborhoods, media, culturally diverse settings) within which a young adolescent develops moderate parental/adult caregiver influences on gender socialization;